claytonsamples/ai-eng-mf-cert/11-knolwedge-mining-cog-search.md

 3. map response from skillset into the index

-***add field to existing index*** add JSOn below, which adds a compounded field to the index to store the class in a category field that is searchable. the second confidenceScore field stores the confidence percentage in a double field
+***add field to existing index*** add Json below, which adds a compounded field to the index to store the class in a category field that is searchable. the second confidenceScore field stores the confidence percentage in a double field
 {
   "name": "classifiedtext",
   "type": "Collection(Edm.ComplexType)",